-- (a) any member of the Setubal family may only sell their common shares issued by Itaúsa under OES Participações Stockholders' Agreement after offering them to the other stockholders of the Setubal family, in accordance with the order of preference established for acquisition; and - (b) preferred shares issued by Itaúsa under OES Participações Stockholders' Agreement will be maintained by the Setubal family members, who may only use them to pay common shares issued by Itaúsa acquired from other members of the Setubal family.
+(a) in the event any member of the Setubal family wishes to sell common shares issued by Itaúsa bound to the OES Participações' Stockholders' Agreement, they shall offer them to the (i) descendants, (ii) siblings, (iii) ascendants, (iv) other family members of the same group. (v) other stockholders of the Setubal family and (vi) to OES Participações S.A., all of which, in that order, shall be entitled to preemptive rights; and (b)preferred shares issued by Itaúsa bound to the OES Participações' Stockholders' Agreement shall be kept by the members of the Setubal family, who may only use them for making the payment of the common shares issued by Itaúsa purchased from other members of the Setubal family.

-It establishes a reciprocal preference for the acquisition of up to 3% of Itaúsa's common shares, if one of the parties decides to divest its shares privately.
+It establishes a reciprocal preference for the acquisition of up to 3% of Itaúsa's common shares, if one of the parties decides to sell its shares privately.